Implementing the Baby Friendly standards in universities

 The Baby Friendly Initiative University Standards programme is an accreditation programme aimed at university departments responsible for midwifery and health visitor/public health nurse education.
 It ensures that newly qualified midwives and health visitors are equipped with the basic knowledge and skills they need to support breastfeeding effectively.

 An increasing number of universities are now seeing the benefits of achieving Unicef UK Baby Friendly accreditation for their midwifery or health visitor/public health nurse programmes:

-- And for the students, their confidence in supporting mothers increases as does their employability as Trusts recognise the benefit of engaging staff who do not need further infant feeding training.
+- Students’ confidence in supporting mothers increases as does their employability, as Trusts recognise the benefit of engaging staff who do not need further infant feeding training.

 To start your university’s journey to accreditation, see our dedicated universities resources section for full details on preparing and applying to go Baby Friendly.

 It's a good marketing tool – something you can show off about to prospective students and to the Trusts.
 It also leads to greater employability for students ...
 It's helped increase the profile of breastfeeding across the university.